Josh Naylor Preview, Player Props: Guardians vs. Twins

 Josh Naylor At The Plate

-- Naylor has had at least one RBI in 42.9% of his games this year (42 of 98), with more than one RBI 20 times (20.4%).
-He has also accounted for three or more of his team's runs in 10 contests.
+- Naylor has had at least one RBI in 42.4% of his games this season (42 of 99), with more than one RBI 20 times (20.2%).
+He has also been responsible for three or more of his team's runs in 10 contests.

-- He has scored in 32 of 98 games this season, and more than once 8 times.
+- In 32.3% of his games this season, he has scored at least once.
+And he's had eight games with multiple runs (8.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.